leankoala-gmbh/leankoala-client-js/readme.md

 })()

 ```
 More examples can be found in the `examples` directory.
+A good idea could also be having a look at
+the test cases in the `tests` directory.

 ## Testing
 - [How to test the client](test/readme.md)